-Terminating a membership is defined as either resigning or failing to pay dues for at least one day past the due date.
+A terminated membership is defined as a member who resigns or dues that have expired for at least one (1) day.
 A terminated member will cease to receive all membership benefits.

-If an individual's membership in the National Association has expired, that individual's membership cannot be counted toward the 15-member branch minimum.
+If an individual's membership in the National Association has expired, that individual's membership cannot be counted toward the requirement for the 15-member branch minimum.
 Branches should keep a list of expired members and continue to encourage them to reengage and renew their membership.